You Don't Understand Me: Year-end charts

+Release history

 "Tú No Me Comprendes" (2020)

 Roxette released the Spanish-language compilation album Baladas en Español in 1996, which consisted of ballads translated by Spanish songwriter Luis Gomez-Escolar.
 The album was only released in Spanish and Portuguese-speaking territories.
 A translated version of "You Don't Understand Me", titled "Tú No Me Comprendes", was also recorded during these sessions, but was excluded from the album.
 Gessle explained: "We had too many songs [for Baladas en Español], so this was just hidden away somewhere."

 While compiling the rarities compilation Bag of Trix in 2020, Gessle recalled recording a Spanish version of the track; the master tape of the recording was located within an EMI archival vault "in London or in Cologne".
 The version included on Bag of Trix is a new mix of the original recording.
 It was released as a single on digital and streaming platforms on 6 November 2020.
 This single contained their previous release, the Good Karma outtake "Let Your Heart Dance with Me", as the b-side.